 Oliver’s favorite character was Queequeg.
 “He was so nice and had lots of traditions in his tribe that made him peaceful.
 He was very loyal and brave”.

 Reading Moby Dick has inspired some great discussions about whales, their relationships to humans and their fate in our oceans.
-As part of our dialogue, we watched a Greenpeace video on the banning of whale hunting in Japan and we also plan to watch one of my favorite films, “Whale Rider” – the beautiful 2002 film on Maori tribes and their intimate connection with the whales of New Zealand.
-While I am not personally fond of watching films of literature I admire, there is a film of Moby Dick that was released in 2010, with Donald Sutherland, Ethan Hawke and William Hurt I am curious about.
-I will have to do some research on that before we watch it.. and I do wonder about the original 1956 version…?
+As part of our dialogue, we watched a Greenpeace video on the banning of whale hunting in Japan.
+We also watched one of my favorite films, “Whale Rider”, the beautiful 2002 film on Maori tribes and their intimate connection with the whales of New Zealand.
+There is a film of Moby Dick that was released in 2010, with Donald Sutherland, Ethan Hawke and William Hurt we are curious about and I do wonder about the original 1956 version?

 Whale Rider, PG-13 film.
 “A contemporary story of love, rejection and triumph as a young Maori girl fights to fulfill a destiny her grandfather refuses to recognize”.